 - 2015 U.S. Supreme Court Justice Antonin Scalia

 - 2014 U.S. Supreme Court Justice Ruth Bader Ginsburg

 - 2013 Former U.S. Vice President Walter F. Mondale ‘56

 John Dewey Lecture in the Philosophy of Law

-This lecture is named in honor of John Dewey, American philosopher, educator, and scholar.
-A proponent of legal realism.
-Dewey’s philosophy of pragmatism related his conception of a moral life to a variety of contemporary social, economic, and political issues.
+This lecture honors John Dewey, American philosopher, educator, and scholar.
+A proponent of legal realism, Dewey’s philosophy of pragmatism related his conception of a moral life to a variety of contemporary social, economic, and political issues.
 Dewey lived from 1859 to 1952 and spent one year as a professor of philosophy at the University of Minnesota.
-The John Dewey lecture is funded by a grant from the John Dewey Foundation and is sponsored by the University of Minnesota Law School to provide a forum for significant scholarly contributions to the development of jurisprudence.
+The John Dewey Lecture in the Philosophy of Law is funded by a grant from the John Dewey Foundation and is sponsored by the University of Minnesota Law School to provide a forum for significant scholarly contributions to the development of jurisprudence.

 Past John Dewey Lectures

 - 2015 Moshe Halbertal, Gruss Professor, NYU Law School; Professor of Jewish Thought and Philosophy, Hebrew University; Professor of Law, IDC.
 Protecting Civilians: Moral Challenges of Asymmetric Warfare